Stocking a Gluten-Free and Vegan Pantry

 I also thought that maybe sharing my pantry list may help spark some creativity if you’re in a kitchen rut or just looking to level up your ingredients.
 Sometimes I find that all it takes to pull me out of a cooking rut is to have a new ingredient I’m excited about on hand.

 A quick note - none of the links below are affiliate links.
 I personally love each brand I’ve linked to, have not received compensation from any brand, and I’m sure they have zero idea I’m even mentioning them.
-These brands are what I’d tell a friend that asks for a recommendation.
+These brands are what I’d tell a friend that asked for a recommendation.

 My Favorite Vegan Pantry Essentials